- Parameter. Select to specify a parameter where you define values that you want to update without having to edit the mapping.

 Select one of the following filter options from the list:

-• - Completely Parameterized.
-Uses a parameter to represent the field mapping.
+- Completely Parameterized.
+Uses a parameter to represent the filter condition.

 The following table describes the advanced source properties that you can configure for a Veeva Vault source: